 Please forward the completed form to the National Blood Authority at

 Email: iggovernance [at] blood.gov.au

 New South Wales (NSW) requirements

 In NSW these requirements are being managed by the NSW Ministry of Health through communication with Local Health District and Specialty Health Network Chief Executives, and this form is not required.
 For information on NSW arrangements contact Dr Jan Fizzell, Medical Adviser, Office of the Chief Health Officer via email at jan.fizzell [at] doh.health.nsw.gov.au.

 Hospitals participating in the National SCIg program

-A number of hospitals across most states and territories are participating in the National SCIg Program.
+A number of hospitals across all states and territories are participating in the National SCIg Program.
 To view the current list, please click on the image below.

 The following materials are provided to assist hospital based SCIg programs.